fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target opponent reveals their hand.
 You choose a creature card from it.
-They discards that card.
+That player discards that card.

 Overabundance 1RG
 ---------------

 **Enchantment**

-Whenever a player taps a land for mana, they adds one mana to their mana pool of any type that land produced, and Overabundance deals 1 damage to him or her.
+Whenever a player taps a land for mana, that player adds one mana to their mana pool of any type that land produced, and Overabundance deals 1 damage to him or her.

 Overburden 1U
 ---------------

 **Enchantment**

-Whenever a player puts a nontoken creature onto the battlefield, they returns a land they controls to its owner's hand.
+Whenever a player puts a nontoken creature onto the battlefield, that player returns a land they control to its owner's hand.

 Overgrowth 2G
 ---------------